-Her mother was winding her way somewhere and Buffy was alone in her house, but for Willow, who was changing in the bathroom.
+Her mother was winding her way somewhere and Buffy was alone in her house, except for Willow, who was changing in the bathroom.

-She grabbed a dark wig and held it in front of the mirror with one hand, the skin-tight suit in the other, then put them both on the bed and went downstairs.
+Grabbing a dark wig she held it in front of the mirror with one hand, the skin-tight suit in the other, then put them both on the bed and went downstairs.

 She walked around for a bit, wondering if she should phone Giles about his fellow expatriate, but she chuckled, passing it off as Xena-phobia.
 Xeni?
 Nah...

-She could say that in a purely truthful, non-lesbian way.
+Buffy could say that in a purely truthful, non-sexual way.

 "Hey," Buffy said happily, breaking Willow's concentration and causing her to fumble the weapon.

-"Oh, I'm sorry," the Slayer stated, picking up the piece of pointed wood as it rolled across the ground.
+"Oh, I'm sorry," Buffy stated, picking up the piece of pointed wood as it rolled across the ground.
 "You looked like you were having fun.
 Hey, I'm impressed.
 That halter-top fits you like a glove.
 And a purely straight: 'Rowr'."

 Willow blushed and grabbed the ghost shroud from where she'd draped it on the bed.
 "You know," she said.
 "I'm not too happy with showing all this skin and the ghost costume might be kinda lonely if I left it here all alone..."